Hesprs/Hesprs.github.io/Contents/about/en.md

 ### V 2.2.0   6 Apr.
 2025
 1. Add a thin scroll bar for articles;
 2. Remove the floating title bar for it is incompatible in Safari, adding a sticky title bar instead;
-3. Create a more compact layout for small screen users;
+3. Create a more compact layout for small-screen users;
 4. Move the GitHub badge to left-bottom corner in case it covers title bar or scroll bar;
 5. Add download links for "Liberated Lovership" in the title bar;
 6. Fix the bug that the download icons are not aligned to right in Safari;